-A ship thrown in space, fueled by a race, at the dawn of imagination
+A ship thrown in space, fueled by a race, at the dawn of our imagination

-Catching in its white wake and turbulences, all of our ocular passion
+Catching in its white wake and turbulence, all of our ocular passion

 On a small screen; to believe in something else than a cold war,